+Part C

-Part C Application of the key principles
+Application of the key principles

-Part C of the Scheme explains how the key principles in part B of the Scheme will be applied to the circumstances of the English coast.
+Part C of the Scheme explains how the key principles in part B will be applied to the circumstances of the English coast.
 It covers the most common land types, situations and issues we are likely to encounter and the approaches and solutions we will normally adopt when engaging with them.

-Part C of the Scheme cannot be a comprehensive catalogue of all these issues, situations and solutions.
+Part C cannot be a comprehensive catalogue of all these issues, situations and solutions.
 For example:

-- the approaches set out in chapter 7 in relation to nature conservation sensitivities will often have to be tailored to the characteristics of particular species that are present at each site; and - there will inevitably be land use circumstances that are different from those specifically contemplated in chapter 8.
+- the approaches set out in chapter 7 in relation to nature conservation sensitivities will often have to be tailored to the characteristics of particular species that are present at each site; and - there will inevitably be land use circumstances that are different from those specifically contemplated in Chapter 8.